 My practice is easily accessible from York city centre by car, bus, cycling or walking.
 There is plenty of parking on the street.
 Bus number 1 leaves you 2 minutes walk from my door and you can get it from most bus stops in central York.
 The train station is a 20 min walk away and there is a bus stop there as well if you prefer to come by bus.

-9am - 4pm (last session starts at 3pm) Mondays & Tuesdays,
+9am - 4pm (last session starts at 3pm) Mondays, Tuesdays and Thursdays

-9am - 3pm (last session starts at 2pm) Wednesdays & Thursdays,
+9am - 3pm (last session starts at 2pm) Wednesdays,

 Please, do not hesitate to contact me for an informal chat if you require further information about me, my practice or any other questions you may have.

 I look forward to welcoming you into my practice.

 As mentioned above, I have worked for different Trusts within the NHS for 15 years.
 And also for charities, EAP's, private health insurance and in the private sector.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.